fdelgadodelapuente/fdelgadodelapuente.github.io/_pages/publications.md

 permalink: /publications/
 author_profile: true
 ---
-If you a need a copy of my papers, just send me an email.
+If you a need a copy of my papers just send me an email.

 **Published**<br>